databrickslabs/tempo/python/ASOF_JOIN_ENHANCEMENTS.md

 ### Key Guidelines:
 1. **UPDATE THIS DOCUMENT WITH EVERY COMMIT** - Update TODOs, implementation notes, and progress tracking
+2. **ASSESS AND DOCUMENT TECHNICAL DEBT** - Before each commit, evaluate and catalog any technical debt introduced
-2. **Update this document for every change and todo** - Keep it as the single source of truth
+3. **Update this document for every change and todo** - Keep it as the single source of truth
-3. **Keep changes scoped and complete** - Each commit should represent a fully working incremental change
+4. **Keep changes scoped and complete** - Each commit should represent a fully working incremental change
-4. **TEST BEFORE COMMITTING** - Always run tests before committing to ensure no breaking changes
+5. **TEST BEFORE COMMITTING** - Always run tests before committing to ensure no breaking changes
-5. **Run tests between each commit** to verify no breaking changes have been introduced
+6. **Run tests between each commit** to verify no breaking changes have been introduced
-6. **Commit frequently** for easy rollbacks if issues arise
+7. **Commit frequently** for easy rollbacks if issues arise

+### Technical Debt Assessment Process:
+Before each commit, evaluate:
+- **Code Quality Issues**: Workarounds, hacks, or temporary solutions
+- **Design Compromises**: Architectural decisions that need revisiting
+- **Missing Tests**: Areas lacking proper test coverage
+- **Documentation Gaps**: Code or features that need better documentation
+- **Performance Concerns**: Known inefficiencies or optimization opportunities
+- **Dependency Issues**: Circular dependencies, tight coupling, etc.

+Document all technical debt in the "Technical Debt Catalog" section below.

 ### Testing Commands:
 **IMPORTANT**: Always use virtual environments through make or hatch for Python commands.
 Never run Python directly without an environment.